paarthxx/xyz/content/burn.md

 **thoughts**

-first, some thoughts about burning man: burning man is a place where anyone's inner most desires can be realized. if you can think it, it can become a reality (granted, there are still some limitations eg. physics - but if there are people working on evading these limitations, they're here).<br>
+first, some thoughts about burning man: burning man is a place where anyone's inner most desires can be realized. if you can think it, it can become a reality (granted, there are still some limitations eg. physics - but if there are people working on conquering these limitations, they're here).<br>
 one small caveat: the desire to realize a vision requires that you be willing (and prepared) to navigate the unforgiving elements at play on playa.<br>
 in short: you will earn your burn.